-The federal government has announced a 6-month, interest-free moratorium on Canada student loan payments.
+The federal and provincial governments have both announced a 6-month, interest-free moratorium on student loan payments.

 - The province of Ontario is is extending the validity period of driver licences, licence plate validation, Ontario Photo Cards, and Commercial Vehicle Operator Registration certificates during the State of Emergency.